abdusselm/iOSjailBreakDetection/README.md

 - whether the cydia URL opens
 has been checked.
 In accordance with these checks, a warning window is displayed to the user accordingly in the AppDelegate.swift file.

+If you have a method you recommend for jailbreak detection, you can send PR.